 We are fortunate to be in a time when substance use disorders and mental health issues are beginning to lose some of their stigmas.
 As treatment moves more steadily into the medical realm rather than the judicial realm, overall recovery becomes possible.
-Nonetheless, both substance abuse and mental health disorders create significant problems for the people experiencing them.
+Nonetheless, both substance abuse disorder and co-occurring mental health disorders create significant problems for the people experiencing them.
 The first step in healing for either issue is to get a proper drug abuse assessment.

 Since treatment varies based on the diagnosis, mental health problems and substance abuse disorders require different intake methods.
 It can be confusing to determine the difference between a drug abuse assessment and a mental health assessment.

 The team at Fair Park Counseling can help you determine which one you need to get your recovery process started.
 We can handle your substance abuse assessment and get you connected with the services you need.

 Isn’t Substance Abuse Also a Mental Health Disorder?

 Acccording to NIMH, substance abuse disorder is a treatable mental disorder.
 SUD can refer to substance abuse and substance addiction.
 It encompasses behavioral, physical, and social changes in a person due to their use of drugs or alcohol or both.

 Addiction and substance abuse often coexist with mental health disorders.
 It is common for someone to receive a dual diagnosis and to undergo treatment for both conditions at the same time.
 Some forms of treatment can overlap, but there will also be separate interventions and therapies as well.

 It often occurs that a mental health issue is the underlying cause of a person’s substance use.
 About 25% of those who experience mental health problems also have substance abuse issues.
 This makes assessment and treatment more complicated.